aparo/pyes/docs/guide/reference/index-modules/analysis/keyword-tokenizer.rst

 Keyword Tokenizer
 =================

-A tokenizer of type **keyoword** that emits the entire input as a single input.
+A tokenizer of type **keyword** that emits the entire input as a single input.

 The following are settings that can be set for a **keyword** tokenizer type: